EMERGING MARKETS-Mexican peso snaps 3-day losing streak

 1.03

-(Reporting by Shreyashi Sanyal; Additional reporting by Shashwat Chauhan in Bengaluru; Editing by Jan Harvey)
+(Reporting by Shreyashi Sanyal and Bansari Mayur Kamdar; Additional reporting by Shashwat Chauhan in Bengaluru; Editing by Jan Harvey and Deepa Babington)

 ((Shashwat.Chauhan@thomsonreuters.com;))